Gavin-Persad/predictions/plan.md

 20. Bugs

 - add loading... to view seasons page when fetching seasons.
+- check routing to ensure that players who are logged in, get redirected from log in to the dashboard.

 21. Test thoroughly with 1 player and 1 host